tonykingnz/hugapi-acme-api/README.md

 > pip install openapi-spec-validator

-Then do all commnands in run section of Docker instructions (Maybe be slight diferent to use database, take care and go at your own risk).
+Then do all commands in the run section of Docker instructions (Maybe be slightly different to use the database, take care and go at your own risk).

 #### Installation using Docker:

-You can simple run the docker image with docker-compose:
+You can simply run the docker image with docker-compose:

 > docker-compose up -d